f5devcentral/f5-agility-labs-nginx/docs/class5/module2/lab4/lab4.rst

 We will now enable NGINX App Protect and apply a WAF policy to the Arcadia Finance app.

-.. attention:: The release we use in our lab, 2.8, has a known issue.
-This issue is fixed in releases 2.9.0 and higher [#]_.
+.. attention:: The release we use in our lab, 2.8.0, has a known issue.
+This issue is fixed in releases 2.9.0 and higher.
 Due to time restrictions, we were unable to upgrade this lab prior to the event.

+  For details on the known-issue, refer to *Precompiled Publication setting is reverted to false after error publishing NGINX App Protect policy* on the `NGINX Management Suite Known Issues <https://docs.nginx.com/nginx-management-suite/nim/releases/known-issues/>`_ page.

 1. First, we need to address the known-issue in our lab's release of NGINX Management Suite.
 From the **Applications** menu, click **SSH Shortcuts** and log into **nginx-plus-2**.
 Issue the following command: